ibm-cloud-docs/cis/about.md

 #### Domain Lockdown
 {:#cis-domain-lockdown}

-Domain Lockdown allows you whitelist-specific IP addresses and IP ranges such that all other IPs are blacklisted.
+Domain Lockdown allows you allowlist-specific IP addresses and IP ranges such that all other IPs are blacklisted.
 Domain Lockdown supports the following items.
   * Specific subdomains.
 For example, you can allow IP `1.2.3.4` access to the domain `foo.example.com` and allow IP `5.6.7.8` access to domain `bar.example.com`, without necessarily allowing the reverse.
   * Specific URLs.
 For example, you can allow IP `1.2.3.4` access to directory `example.com/foo/*` and allow IP `5.6.7.8`  access to directory `example.com/bar/*`, but not necessarily allow the reverse.